HTML InjectionDeepak Gautam

 - Reflected HTML Injection

-#1) Stored HTML Injection: stored injection attack occurs when malicious HTML code is saved in the web server and is being executed every time when the user calls an appropriate functionality.
+#1) Stored HTML Injection: Stored Html injection attack occurs when malicious HTML code is saved in the web server and is executed every time when the user calls an appropriate functionality.

 This can be again divided into more types: